kricode/CampDz/README.md

 ## Technologies Used

-Algerian Camp & Hike Guide is developed using Flutter for a smooth and responsive user experience.
-Firebase services are also integrated for real-time data management, including user profiles, site ratings, and social interactions.
+Algerian Camp & Hike Guide is developed using:
+- **Flutter**: for a smooth and responsive user experience.
+- **GetX**: for state management, navigation, and dependency injection.
+- **Firebase**: for real-time data management and user authentication.
+- **Cloud Firestore**: for storing and retrieving location data, user profiles, and site ratings.
+- **Google Maps API**: for the interactive map feature, providing accurate location information and navigation.
+- **Custom Animations**: Implemented using Flutter's Tween library to enhance user interactions and visual appeal.

 ## Objective